Power plant location | Grevenbroich-Neurath, North Rhine-Westphalia |

 24/7 power generation

 Like all other large-scale lignite-fired power plants, Neurath, too, works at base load.
-It uses lignite from the Garzweiler and Hambach Mines, around the clock and with unvarying output, to generate base-load electricity for consumers and industry.
+It uses lignite from the Garzweiler and Hambach Mines to generate base-load electricity for consumers and industry.
 Its technology is also highly flexible.
 It can very rapidly increase and decrease its output depending on the supply of electricity generated from renewables at any given time.
 By law, renewables are the preferred option, but they are subject to fluctuations due to changes in the weather and depending on the time of day.